Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 \textbf{Acknowledgements}

-We acknowledge the access to beamline 5-2 (No. 5465) at the Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
+We thank D. Hirai and Y. Mizukami for fruitful comments on the strain measurements, and also thank S. Sakuragi and T. Yajima for XRD measurements.
+Use of the Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
+This work was supported by the JSPS KAKENHI (grant numbers JP18H01165, JP18K03484, JP19H02683, JP19F19030 and JP19H00651), MEXT Q-LEAP (grant number JPMXS0118068681), and by MEXT under the “Program for Promoting Researches on the Supercomputer Fugaku” (Basic Science for Emergence and Functionality in Quantum Matter Innovative Strongly Correlated Electron Science by Integration of “Fugaku” and Frontier Experiments) (Project ID: hp200132).